 Located along the most spectacular part of Norway’s Atlantic coast, Vestlandet is home to the longest, deepest and most beautiful fjords.
 The ones we loved the most were Hardangerfjorden, Hjorundfjorden, Sognefjorden, Romsdalsfjorden and the world famous Geirangerfjorden included on Unesco World Heritage List.

-It doesn’t come to anyone’s surprise that Norway is Europe’s number 1 destination for glaciers hikes and exploration.
-There is abundance of glaciers in the region.
-Not only that – glaciers located in Vestlandet are some of the most accessible for hikers, visitors and photographers.
-Jostedalbreen National Park is especially worth mentioning – the glacier (Jostedalbreen) is easily accessible, there are easy hiking paths taking visitors to the very ice edge (near Gjerde village) where we could almost touch the mighty glacier itself!
+It doesn’t come to anyone’s surprise that Norway is Europe’s number 1 destination for glacier hikes and exploration, as there is abundance of glaciers in the region.
+Not only that – glaciers located in Vestlandet are some of the easiest accessible!
+Especially Jostedalbreen National Park is worth a mention – the glacier (Jostedalbreen and its tongue Nigardsbreen) is only a short walk away; there are easy hiking paths taking visitors to the very ice edge (near Gjerde village) where we could almost touch the mighty glacier itself!
 It was an incredible experience.

-Exploring other glaciers in Vestlandet require a bit more effort and often it’s a long hike to see them closer, but definitely worth the effort.
-One of them is Folgefonna.
-It takes about 3-4 hours to hike high enough to see the glacier closer, the advantage of such hike is the lack of crowds.
-More accessible glaciers tend to be more popular and busy with hikers, ones like Folgefonna will provide an unforgettable experience where a person actually has space and silence to contemplate and connect to nature undisturbed.
+Exploring other glaciers in Vestlandet often requires a bit more effort and a longer walk.
+Let’s take Folgefonna, for instance.
+It takes about 3-4 hours to hike high enough to see the glacier closer, but the advantage of such hike an unforgettable experience where a person actually has space and silence to contemplate and connect to nature undisturbed.

-Below, we have listed some of the best hikes in Vestlandet, by the area.
-We hiked them ourselves and loved them, so all the information given is first-handed and based on our own experience.
-Enjoy!
+We spent over a month exploring the wilderness of Western Norway and are keen to share some of the best locations with you.
+We hiked/visited all the below ourselves and loved them, therefore all the information given is first-hand and based on our own experience.